gatling/frontline-cloud-doc/content/reference/admin/private_locations/configuration/azure/index.md

 ## Azure Virtual Machines

+### Permissions

-Azure private locations require the control plane to have Azure credentials configured in order to instantiate virtual machines and associated resources.
+Azure private locations require the control plane to have credentials configured in order to instantiate virtual machines and associated resources.

-### Environment variables

-Credentials can be set through environment variables in your control plane.
+Those can be set through environment variables in your control plane or via [Azure RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview).
+Select the most appropriated method depending on your infrastructure, or check our [installation guide]({{< ref "../../installation/azure" >}})  for deployment with [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps).

+#### Environment variables

 | name                  | value             |
 | --------------------- | ----------------- |